Your shopping cart is empty

+This will allow you to listen to a call taking place with another user on the account.
+You will need to dial the shortcode followed by their extension number e.g. *101001 If you would like to turn this off for your user so your colleagues cannot barge your calls, edit your user preferences under the tab ‘Call Monitor’.

 This will allow you to barge on a live call taking place with another user on the account.
-You will need to dial the short code followed by their extension number e.g. *101001 If you would like to turn this off for your user so your colleagues cannot barge your calls please head here and edit your user preferences under the tab ‘Call Monitor’.

-This will allow you to listen in to a call taking place with another user on the account.
-You will need to dial the short code followed by their extension number e.g. *101001 If you would like to turn this off for your user so your colleagues cannot barge your calls please head here and edit your user preferences under the tab ‘Call Monitor’.
+You will need to dial the shortcode followed by their extension number e.g. *101001 If you would like to turn this off for your user so your colleagues cannot barge your calls, edit your user preferences under the tab ‘Call Monitor’.

 This will allow you to create a shortcode that changes your outgoing caller ID.
-You will be able to set this up per number on your account and will allow you to dial from any device that is linked to your Yay account to change the user linked to the device’s caller ID.
+You will be able to set this up, per number, on your account and will allow you to dial from any device that is linked to your Yay.com account to change the user linked to the device’s caller ID.

 When you park a call the caller is placed on hold until you or another person takes the parked call out of its parking space.
-Anyone can park or un-park a call, so its a popular way of transferring calls in a small office where you can see each other.
+Anyone can park or un-park a call, so it's a popular way of transferring calls in a small office where you can see each other.
 "Hey Fred, there is a call for you parked on 1!".
-More information can be found here.
+Call Parking.

 This will play any audio file of your choice to a caller.
 You will also be able to hear the audio.
 You will, however, not be able to speak over the audio.
 This would be particularly useful if you were, say, about to take payment over the phone and want to have an audio file read out to a customer that outlines certain terms and conditions.

 This * code is mostly used for recording audio files to be added to your account.
+It is on your account by default as *50.
 For example, over the holidays, if you want to record an out of hours message you can dial your allocated *code and record your audio, you will then be asked to press any key to end the recording and press 1 to save the audio.
-The audio will save here and probably save as a file named with a jumble of letters and numbers on the last page of your audio recordings.
+The saved audio will show up in the Custom Audio tab.